From Internet Shenanigans to Strategic Tradecraft

 - Propaganda and shock tactics.
 Governments and psychological warfare units use disturbing imagery to desensitize, influence emotional reactions, or create fear.

 - Meme-based disinformation campaigns.
-The modern internet weaponizes viral images to spread narratives rapidly.
+The modern Internet weaponizes viral images to spread narratives rapidly.

 Social Engineering for Fun